arushi-mittal/c-shell/README.md

 - `pinfo:` Pinfo is a command not shown in a regular shell, but for the purposes of this one, it displays the process information such as process id, virtual memory used, executable path and status using `/proc/[pid]/stat` and `/proc/[pid]/exe` files, from the `pinfo.c` file.
 Given a process id it displays the information for that id, otherwise it displays information for the process id of the shell.

 - Additional Processes: The shell also supports running both background and foreground processes differentiated by the character `&`.
 When background processes cease running, the program displays the name and process id of the terminating process, from the `proc.c` and `execute.c` files.
-2 arrays `jobnmames` and `jobpid` store the names and process ids of ongoing background processes.
+2 arrays `jobnames` and `jobpid` store the names and process ids of ongoing background processes.
 Whenever a process terminates, the termination is detected using signal(`SIGCHLD`, ()) and then stopped.
 It is also removed from the `jobnames` and `jobpid` arrays after displaying exit information.

 - `nightswatch:` The nightswatch command uses a default interval of 5 seconds, but can also take an input of interval followed by the -n flag.
 Given the argument interrupt, this command displays the keyboard interrupts (i8042) every n seconds, and when the user presses q + Enter, it stops and resumes regular shell functions, from the nightswatch.c file.
 The information is obtained from the /proc/interrupts file.
 Non-blocking input is taken using fcntl | O_NONBLOCK.